School profile Verified 2 June 2026

 When are the key dates for Beaconsfield High School?

-Secondary Transfer Test registration window: 1 May to 2 June 2026.
+Secondary Transfer Test registration opens: 1 May 2026.
+Secondary Transfer Test registration closes: 2 June 2026.
+Test invitations issued by: 7 August 2026.
 Practice test: 8 September 2026.
 Secondary Transfer Test: 10 September 2026.
-Secondary Transfer Test results released: 9 October 2026.
-Secondary school application deadline: 31 October 2026
+Transfer Test results released: 9 October 2026.
+Secondary school application deadline: 31 October 2026.
+National offer day: 1 March 2027

 What does the latest Ofsted picture look like for Beaconsfield High School?